-Helen Brett Enterprises is closely monitoring the COVID-19 coronavirus and wants to let you know that the health and safety of our exhibitors and attendees is our highest priority.
+Helen Brett Enterprises is closely monitoring the COVID-19 coronavirus and wants to let you know that the health and safety of our exhibitors and attendees are our highest priority.
 We stand by the importance of our shows as they provide platforms to connect, engage, and facilitate commerce.
-We are committed to hosting safe and successful events throughout 2020.
+We are committed to hosting safe and successful events.

 Laurie Anheuser – email@example.com

 From the Centers for Disease Control and Prevention (CDC):

 For the general American public, who are unlikely to be exposed to this virus at this time, the immediate health risk from COVID-19 is considered low.